ibm-cloud-docs/DataTransferService/about.md

 ## Hardware requirements
 {: #hardware-requirements}

-- Device must have a power supply that is 208v/220v compatible.
+- The device must have a power supply that is 208v/220v compatible.
-- Device must have a power plug that fits a standard 120v socket (NEMA 5-15P).
+- The device must have a power plug that fits a standard 120v socket (NEMA 5-15P).
-- Device must be USB 2.0 compatible (3.0 is now supported as well).
+- The device must be USB 2.0 compatible (3.0 is now supported as well).
-- Device must come with USB cable with USB A Male connector (standard plug that fits most computers).
+- Device must come with USB cable with USB A Male connector (a standard plug that fits most computers).

    Encrypted USB devices that require support for proprietary encryption software are not supported for data transfer.
    {: note}